codebar/tutorials/general/setup/how-to-use-discord.md

 There is LOTS of information, but the most important parts are:
 1. List of available channels.
-Unlike Slack there are 2 types of channel: Text channels (which start with a **#**)  and Voice channels (which start with a :speaker:).
+Unlike Slack there are 2 types of channels: Text channels (which start with a **#**)  and Voice channels (which start with a :speaker:).
 All **text channels** are available to you but you need to switch to them to see what has been posted.
 When it comes to **voice channels** however, you can only be in *one* at a time.
 We will come back to this in a bit.
 2. The text channel you are currently in.
-As you can see it's also highlithed in the channels list (1).
+As you can see it's also highlighted in the channels list (1).
 3. A list of members that are online at the moment.
 Clicking on one of those will open a Direct Message with that person that no-one else can see.
 4. You!